How we advocate

 Council is committed to leading sector-wide conversations on the need for reform to ensure that local councils remain financially sustainable in the long term.

 What we advocate for

 Our advocacy campaigns are based on policy and strategy positions that are supported by evidence and data.
-Our Priority advocacy projects for 2022–2023 [PDF] were endorsed by Council in March 2022.
+Our Priority advocacy projects 2023–2024 [PDF 14Mb] were endorsed by Council on 25 July 2023.